lion328/thaifixes-1.7.10-forge/README.md

 ## License

 ThaiFixes is licensed under MIT license.
+If other licenses is stated in releases, you can accept those license too, otherwise is MIT.
 All Minecraft assets and decompiled source code are copyrighted by Mojang.